Smart utility management

-Facilities Management conducts regular surveys to locate water leaks on campus and has implemented audit and flow test of all taps and fittings and the installation of water saving devices and efficient isolation points for ongoing plumbing works on campus.
+Asset Management Services conducts regular surveys to locate water leaks on campus and has implemented audit and flow test of all taps and fittings and the installation of water saving devices and efficient isolation points for ongoing plumbing works on campus.

 Hot water taps have been removed from toilet facilities on campus.
 Hot water at the University’s research centre on Fraser Island is provided entirely by solar hot water systems.